24/7 call for a free consultation 212-300-5196

 • Equity skimming — The investor uses a straw buyer, fake credit reports, and phony documentation to get a mortgage in the straw buyer’s name.
 After closing, the straw buyer then signs the property over to the investor and gives up all property rights.
 The investor doesn’t make any payments on the property, but he or she rents it out until the property is foreclosed.

 Federal agents thoroughly investigate and prosecute these kinds of schemes, on top of many others.
-That said, nothing is set in stone in a mortgage fraud matter.
+That said, nothing is set in stones in a mortgage fraud matter.
 With the help of a qualified and expert defense attorney, there are methods by which to challenge these types of mortgage fraud charges and achieve a desired legal outcome.

 Mortgage Fraud Penalty, Charges, Laws & Statute of Limitations